-24 The City has included Program 15 to permit employee housing for six or fewer employees in compliance with the State Employee Housing Act (Health and Safety Code Sections 17021.5 and 17021.6).
+2 The City has included Program 15 to permit employee housing for six or fewer employees in compliance with the State Employee Housing Act (Health and Safety Code Sections 17021.5 and 17021.6).

-32 The City has included Program 15 to allow residential care facilities, regardless of size, in all zones that permit residential uses of the same type, in accordance with the state definition of family.
+3 The City has included Program 15 to allow residential care facilities, regardless of size, in all zones that permit residential uses of the same type, in accordance with the state definition of family.

-49 The City has included Program 15 to allow ADUs in all zones that allow both single family and multifamily residential uses, in compliance with Government Code Section 65852.2(a)(1).
+4 The City has included Program 15 to allow ADUs in all zones that allow both single family and multifamily residential uses, in compliance with Government Code Section 65852.2(a)(1).

 5 As part of Program 15, to comply with AB 2162, the City will amend its code to permit supportive housing by-right in the UR, CA-O, CN, CC, CS, and ML zones.
+Additionally, it will amend its code to consider both transitional and supportive housing a residential use of property subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.